ESK0/eItems/README.md

 1. Upload configs and eitems.smx to your server
 2. Change language in eItems.json if needed.
 3. Upload selected language data file to your server (Only if UseLocal is set to true in config)
 4. Restart your server or load plugin manually
+5. Upload Graffiti files to server + fastdl (Only if DownloadSprays is set to true in config, skip otherwise)

 **Troubleshooting:**